UpDown Desk Review: My Opinion After 3 Years Of Ownership

 • Desky frames weigh about 5kg less, suggesting they don’t use as much metal in their construction.

-However, Desky range of accessories is far better than that of UpDown, and it offers the all-important integrated power tray (with up to 8 sockets!)
+However, Desky’s range of accessories is slightly better than UpDown’s, and it offers the all-important integrated power tray (with up to 8 sockets!)

-• While Desky doesn’t offer risk-free trials, it’s rapidly expanding its network of stockists across Australia, so you can see and touch its desks before you buy one.
+• While Desky doesn’t offer money-back guarantees, it’s rapidly expanding its network of stockists across Australia, so you can see and touch its desks before you buy one.

 With 4 locations in Queensland, 4 in NSW and 1 in Victoria, there’s a decent chance that there’s a Desky retailer not far from you.